Are You the One? season 3: After filming

 Mike Crescenzo was later a cast member of the thirty-second season of The Real World.

 Devin Walker-Molaghan & Rashida Beach competed on Are You The One?: Second Chances.

 In 2017, Cheyenne Floyd gave birth to her and Real World: Ex-Plosion cast member Cory Wharton's daughter, Ryder.
 A year later, Floyd joined the cast of Teen Mom OG and also appeared on How Far Is Tattoo Far?
 On May 27, 2021, Floyd gave birth to son Ace Terrell with, now husband, Zach Davis.

+Nelson Thomas appeared on the second season of Ex on the Beach.
+Devin Walker appeared on the third season.

 In 2020, Amanda Garcia welcomed first son Avonni with then-boyfriend Ray Reinhardt.

 On December 17, 2021, Connor Smith was arrested for an alleged sexual assault of a 16-year-old girl in July 2021.
 He was charged with rape, sexual battery, and two counts of criminal confinement.
+Those charges were later dropped after the victim stopped cooperating with the police.
+In March 2023, Smith was caught sending illicit images to an undercover police agent posing as a 15 year old girl.
+When he went to go meet the girl, he was spotted by police attempting to apprehend him and ran from the police.
+As of March 2024 Smith is still on the run and is believed to be in South Florida.